“Food Service Safety Comprehensive Sample Exam I"

 A. They are living organisms that need a host to survive.

-B. They grow naturally in many animals - such as pigs, cats, rodents, and fish --- and can be transmitted to humans.
+B. They grow naturally in many animals - such as pigs, cats, rodents,

 C. Most are very small, often microscopic, but larger than bacteria.